-Health information technology professionals can expect to be in high demand in the health sector during the next 20 to 30 years.
+Medical records and health information technicians can expect to be in high demand in the health sector during the next 20 to 30 years.
 In fact, the Bureau of Labor Statistics projects health information technology will be one of the 20 fastest growing occupations in the U.S.